JeanBaptisteRamette/JeanBaptisteRamette.github.io/_posts/2023-07-06-Analyzing-anti-analysis-features-in-gootkit.md

 {:style="text-align:center;"}
 ![Post check function](/assets/blog-post-gootkit-anti-analysis/last_functions.png)

-This function is called if one of the two anti-analysis functions returns true, before exit.
+This function is called if one of the two anti-analysis functions returns true, meaning that an anti-analysis check verified, before exit.
 It decrypts a stack string containing the following batch script (MS-DOS command script):

 ```bat
 attrib -r -s -h %%1